fawizzy/loadMate/README.md

 # loadMate

-**loadMate** is a simple and scalable Node.js-based load balancer designed to distribute incoming traffic among multiple servers efficiently.
+**loadMate** is a simple and scalable Application layer load balancer designed to distribute incoming traffic among multiple servers efficiently.
 Whether you are running a web application, API, or microservices, loadMate helps you achieve high availability and improved performance by intelligently distributing the load across your servers.

 ## Demo